 Integrations

-Quick answer: EzyVet is one of the more API-friendly veterinary practice platforms in the Australian market — its REST API exposes most of what a clinic needs and is updated regularly enough to build against confidently.
-The integrations that earn their place sit at the edges of the clinic operation: booking and reminders that reflect how clients actually want to interact, accounting that doesn’t lose a day a fortnight, and reporting that helps the principal vet make business decisions without exporting CSVs.
+Quick answer: EzyVet ships with a documented REST API that, in our experience, covers most of what an integration needs and is updated regularly enough to build against confidently.
+The integrations that earn their place sit at the edges of the clinic operation.
+Booking and reminders that reflect how clients actually want to interact.
+Accounting that doesn’t lose a day a fortnight.
+Reporting that helps the principal vet make business decisions without exporting CSVs.

-EzyVet has become the dominant practice management system across Australian and New Zealand vet clinics for good reasons — it’s comprehensive, cloud-native, and reasonably extensible.
-The question for a clinic that’s outgrown the default behaviour isn’t whether to replace EzyVet; it’s how to wire it more cleanly into the systems around it: the website, the accounting tool, the SMS gateway, and the client-facing apps that increasingly drive how clients book and communicate.
+EzyVet has broad adoption across Australian and New Zealand vet clinics.
+For clinics that have outgrown what the default configuration covers, the question isn’t whether to replace EzyVet.
+It’s how to wire it more cleanly into the systems around it: the website, the accounting tool, the SMS gateway, and the client-facing apps that increasingly drive how clients book and communicate.

-Four patterns cover most of the integration work veterinary practices ask us about.
+Four patterns cover most of the integration work veterinary practices come to us about.

 Pattern 1 — Online booking that reflects reality

-EzyVet has appointment booking, and there are third-party booking widgets that plug into it.
-The integration question is whether the booking surface matches how the clinic actually operates — which it usually doesn’t out of the box.
+EzyVet has appointment booking, and there are third-party widgets that plug into it.
+The integration question is whether the booking surface matches how the clinic actually operates.
+Out of the box, it usually doesn’t.

 - Provider preferences and surgery slots.
 Dr Smith only does new patient consults on Tuesdays.
 Dr Patel doesn’t do dentals before 10am.
 The orthopaedic surgeon’s time blocks alternate between consultations and theatre.
-EzyVet can express this, but the booking widget that connects to it often can’t.
+EzyVet can express this, and many of the off-the-shelf booking widgets connected to it sit one level of abstraction above where those rules live.

 - Triage routing.
 A first-time client booking a “limping dog” consultation needs different routing than a regular boarder check-in.
-Most generic booking widgets treat all appointment types as equivalent.
+Generic booking widgets typically treat appointment types as equivalent at the booking surface.

 - Returning client matching.
 A booking from a client who’s already in EzyVet shouldn’t create a duplicate — pet name + client phone + species is a workable matching key.